 They ran across the catwalks to the headless Zephyr.
 Charlie already sat in the right-shoulder-cockpit in his yellow uniform.
 He lit a cockroach and held it between gritted teeth.
 Lucia hesitated outside the chest-cockpit.
 “I can’t do this.
 My exam was a disaster!”

 “Before she left, Akayama gave you perfect marks,” said Daisuke.
 “So did I and so did Charlie.”

 “Hey Daisuke, I’m giving her perfect marks right now!”
 A gray replacement Zephyr-head floated atop the robot’s shoulders using puffs of steamy exhaust from its neck.
 Bojack, half-Brazilian half-Japanese teenage space-robot commander, opened the hatch on top of the Zephyr’s new head and waved at Lucia.
 His red uniform covered bandages and bloody gauze.
-He lowered his spiky, flame-like sunglasses to check the eight neck-locks.
+He lowered his spiky, red, flame-like sunglasses to check the eight neck-locks.
 Satisfied, he pushed his sunglasses back up and posed with two fingers in a V for Victory.
 “A little crash-landing isn’t gonna stop me!”

 “Bojack!”
 Lucia buckled her seat-belts and closed the chest-cockpit.

 Bojack, Charlie, and Daisuke appeared on a row of monitors.
 Charlie blew a cloud of obscuring smoke from his cockroach.
 “Glad to see you back in business, Commander Bojack,” he said.